Unit 2: Authorizations

 Utilization Decision Making

 Highmark makes utilization review decisions based only on appropriateness of care and service and the existence of coverage.
-They do not reward practitioners, providers, Highmark employees, or other individuals conducting utilization review for issuing denials of coverage or service, nor do they provide any financial incentives to utilization management decision makers to encourage denials of coverage.
+Highmark does not reward practitioners, providers, Highmark employees, or other individuals conducting utilization review for issuing denials of coverage or service, nor does the company provide any financial incentives to utilization management decision makers to encourage denials of coverage.

 5.2 Authorization Guidelines